RoswellParkResearch/document-content-ontology/README.md

 # note-ontology

-The purpose of code in this repo is to use the output of text clinic notes passed through the Noble Coder NLP engine (http://noble-tools.dbmi.pitt.edu/) to develop an ontology capable of being loaded into and queried using a triple store.
+The purpose of code in this repo is to use the output of text documents passed through the Noble Coder NLP engine (http://noble-tools.dbmi.pitt.edu/) to develop an ontology capable of being loaded into and queried using a triple store.

 Raw Noble output for use with the scripts is located in the 'sample data' folder.